Introduction to programming with Raspberry Pi

 A power supply, case and a 16GB SD card with the latest version of Rasbian, to install the operating system is included in the official starter kit.

-Firstly, however, a series of tasks needs to be completed where you and the computer science department can interact to explore your skills and interests in computing, whilst you are acquiring a knowledge of the Raspberry Pi, programming and computer science in general.
+Firstly, however, a series of tasks needs to be completed where you and Computer Science at LJMU can interact to explore your skills and interests in computing, whilst you are acquiring a knowledge of the Raspberry Pi, programming and computer science in general.

 Task 1 - Familiarisation with your Raspberry Pi